RealADSim/2025/index.md

 We are holding two tracks in the workshop competitions:
 - [Track 1: Extrapolated Urban Novel View Synthesis](https://huggingface.co/spaces/XDimLab/ICCV2025-RealADSim-NVS)

-    In this track, we want to answer the question: how well can we Render?
+    In this track, we investigate the question: how well can we Render?
 While NVS methods have made significant progress in generating photorealistic urban scenes, their performance still lags in extrapolated viewpoints when only a limited viewpoint is provided during training.
 However, extrapolated viewpoints are essential for closed-loop simulation.
 Improving the accuracy and consistency of NVS across diverse viewing angles is critical for ensuring that these simulators provide reliable environments for driving evaluation.
 - [Track 2: Autonomous Driving in a Photorealistic Simulator](https://huggingface.co/spaces/XDimLab/ICCV2025-RealADSim-ClosedLoop)

-    In this track, we want to answer the question: how well can we Drive?
+    In this track, we investigate the question: how well can we Drive?
 Despite challenges in extrapolated viewpoint rendering, existing methods enable photorealistic simulators with reasonable performance when trained on dense views.
 These NVS-based simulators allow autonomous driving models to be tested in a fully closed-loop manner, bridging the gap between real-world data and interactive evaluation.
 This shift allows for benchmarking autonomous driving algorithms under realistic conditions, overcoming the limitations of static datasets.

 **How to Participate**